fqantonio/GoingInductive/THEORY.md

 A central idea, already mentioned, is the mental model aquisition that is accomplished by the Kalyuga schema aquisition procedure (Plass et al. 2010, p.56) which is very hard to achieve, whatever student in whatever content.
 So, schema aquisition was tackle through **automation**, **variability** of problems and **cognitive feedback** to get to higher order of expertise by reducing cognitive load.
 So, small chunks of activities over time with repeting steps with high variability were put in place.

-Added to this prinicple was the variation of contexts of the problems proposed.
+Added to this principle was the variation of contexts of the problems proposed.
 Multimedia principles were not forgoten, not only in the video editing but also in the animation interactive films produced and simulations organized by PHET [^THEORY-1] animations and LMS Lesson MOODLE activity [^THEORY-2].
 In the last years there was same embeded H5P activities [^THEORY-3].
 This online interactive activities promote guided activity, feedback, reflection principle (Plass et all, p.166) and multimedia principle, already mentioned.

 [^THEORY-1]: PHET, Interactive Simulations for Science and Math, https://phet.colorado.edu/
 [^THEORY-2]: Lesson MOODLE activity, https://docs.moodle.org/405/en/Lesson_activity